aeturrell/coding-for-economists/code-best-practice.md

 If you are just learning to code you should feel free to skip this section for now.
 ```

 There are many other coding tips that are useful but that make use of concepts or tools that we haven't met yet.
-To be comprehensive, they are included here.
+To be comprehensive, they are included here—but we'll be seeing most of them in the other coding chapters.

 ### Version Control